Bruce Furniss: Awards and recognition

 Furniss was twice named World Swimmer of the Year by Swimming World Magazine, once in 1975, and again in 1976.
 In 1974 and 1975, Furniss was awarded the prestigious Robert J. H. Kiphuth Award as the country's high point winner at the United States Swimming National Championships.
 He was inducted into the Orange County Sports Hall of Fame in 1984, as an "Honor Swimmer" in the ISHOF in 1987, and the University of Southern California Athletic Hall of Fame in 2001.
 Furniss also participated in carrying the Olympic flame as a participant of the 1984, 1996 and 2004 Olympic Torch Relays in the Los Angeles area.

 In April 2000, Furniss was selected to "USA Swimming's Swim Team of the 20th Century", an honor bestowed on only 26 U.S. male swimmers deemed to be the best of the best in the 20th century.
 In January 2004, Furniss received the NCAA's Silver Anniversary Award.
-The award is presented annually to six former collegiate athletes in recognition of their 25 years of post-graduate career achievements, contributions to professional organizations, and charitable and civic activities within their community.
+The award is presented annually to six former collegiate athletes in recognition of their 25 years of post-graduate career achievements, contributions to professional organizations, as well as charitable and civic activities within their community.

 In February 2016, both Furniss brothers were selected to the Pac-12 Conference's All-Century Men's Swimming and Diving Team, recognizing them among the Conference's 32 best swimmers in the previous 100 years.
-In 2018, Furniss was cited as one of the top 100 swimmers of all time in John Lohn's book entitled "The 100 Greatest Swimmers in History."
+In 2018, Furniss was cited as one of the top 100 swimmers of all-time in John Lohn's book, "The 100 Greatest Swimmers in History."
 Both Furniss brothers were inducted into the Long Beach, CA's Aquatic Capital of America Hall of Fame in 2019.
-Furniss was also one of four former collegiate athletes inducted into the CoSIDA (College Sports Information Directors of America) Academic All-American Hall of Fame Class of 2020, one of only 158 Academic All-Americans so recognized since its inception in 1988.
+Furniss was also one of four former collegiate athletes inducted into the College Sports Communicators Academic All-American Hall of Fame Class of 2020, one of only 170 Collegiate Academic All-Americans so recognized since its inception in 1988.

 Personal life

 Furniss graduated in 1979 from USC's Annenberg School for Communication and Journalism with a bachelor's degree in journalism.
 Upon his retirement from swimming in 1980, Furniss worked in sports marketing and public relations and wrote for Swimming World Magazine.
-During this time he performed account work for Manning, Selvage & Lee and Burson-Marsteller, two of the world's largest public relations firms.
+During this time he performed account work for Manning, Selvage & Lee and Burson-Marsteller.
 Most of his work involved supporting the marketing efforts of several major corporate sponsors of the 1984 Olympic Games in Los Angeles, CA. Since 1985, Furniss has been self-employed as a commercial real estate broker.
-He is a managing director with Berkadia in Irvine, CA, has transacted over $2.0B in multi-family real estate, and possess a core competency as an affordable housing specialist.
-Furniss is married and resides in Villa Park, California.
-He is the father of three sons and a daughter, whom like Furniss, each attended USC.
-Two of his sons played water polo for the Trojans, each playing on teams winning the NCAA Men's Water Polo Championship Title in 2012 & 2018.
+He is a managing director with Berkadia in Irvine, CA. Furniss is married and resides in Villa Park, California.
+He is the father of three sons and a daughter, each of whom, like Furniss, attended USC.